ff7-mods/ff7-flat-wiki/docs/FF7/Field/BCX.md

 B4 00 - Relative offset to translation frames (little-endian, so 0x00B4)

 B4 00 - Relative offset to static translation frames (little-endian, so 0x00B4)

 B8 00 - Relative offset to rotation frames (little-endian, so 0x00B8)

-98 23 00 80 - Offset to animation data section (little-endian, so
+98 23 00 80 - Offset to animation data section (little-endian, so 0x80002398)
-0x80002398)

 Note: 'Models Section', Animations runs until the end of the file.

-  [BSX files]: BSX.md "wikilink"
-  [1]: BSX.md#BSX%20Header "wikilink"
-  [2]: BSX.md#Skeleton%20Data%20Section "wikilink"
-  [3]: BSX.md#Animation%20Data%20Section "wikilink"
-  [4]: BSX.md#Models%20Section "wikilink"